Figure Skater's Website www.sk8stuff.com

 Balance

 A well-balanced program is essential.
 You should have a good mix of spins, "moves", and jumps.
-Don't repeat one element over and over just because it's hard and you happen to do it well -- most judges stop writing down an element once you show them you know how to do it (and 1 or 2 times is plenty for that…).
+Don't repeat one element over and over just because it's hard and you happen to do it well.
 It's better to show that you can do a wide variety of elements, and connect them nicely.
+In Test Track programs no jump may be executed more than twice, and at higher levels in "Well Balanced" programs there are limits on repeats for doubles or triples.
+In all cases there are limits to the total number of jump elements, jump combos, and spins.

 Try to demonstrate command of all the elements specified for your test level.
-Show off a couple from higher levels if you can do them well.
-It's probably better to not try the hard ones if they're not consistent - you don't get much credit for a poorly performed element, and the stress you'll be putting on yourself worrying about it might cause the rest of the program to suffer.
+Show off a couple from higher levels if you can do them well and they are "legal" for your competition level.
+It's probably better to not try the hard ones if they're not consistent - you don't get much credit for a poorly performed element (in 6.0 judging), and the stress you'll be putting on yourself worrying about it might cause the rest of the program to suffer.

 Presentation